 Other disorders that may affect movement - arthritis and osteoporosis, for example - can also result in wheelchair dependency.

-People who use wheelchairs face challenges not only in travel, but also in their everyday lives.
-Many buildings are not accessible, making it difficult or impossible to enter them and navigate within them from a wheelchair.
-Even buildings that are considered accessible may not actually be so for a wheelchair user.
-Ice, snow, and slush make it very hard to get around in a wheelchair without the user becoming wet and exhausted.
-Driving is feasible, but it poses challenges.
+People who use wheelchairs face challenges not only in finding a suitable chair, but also in navigating their chairs through the built environment.
+Many buildings are not accessible, making it difficult or impossible to get into and around in if you are in a wheelchair.
+Even buildings that are advertised as accessible may not actually be so for a wheelchair user.
+And traveling outdoors is hard during inclement weather: ice, snow, and slush make wheelchair use exhausting and can leave the user wet and cold.
+Driving is feasible for some, but it poses challenges.

 Increased awareness about disabilities along with architectural and technological changes can lessen obstacles and make it easier for wheelchair users to go about their daily lives.